 DRIP invests in a portfolio of regional commercial property assets, principally in the office, retail and industrial sectors, with the aim of providing investors with an attractive level of income while also delivering annual capital growth.
-It is targeting lot sizes worth between £2m and £15m, and looks for second tier property assets in what the managers consider to be good, but not necessarily prime locations.
-The managers believe that such assets offer marked yield advantages over prime assets in prime locations, but still allow them to make acquisitions with the same level of covenant protection and sufficient liquidity, so that these assets will not be hard to sell.
-This would appear to be a key differentiator for DRIP in comparison with its peers.
+It is targeting lot sizes worth between £2m and £15m, and looks for secondary property assets in what the managers consider to be good, but not necessarily prime locations.
+The managers believe that such assets offer marked yield advantages over primary assets in prime locations, but still allow them to make acquisitions with the same level of covenant protection and sufficient liquidity, so that these assets will not be hard to sell.
+We think that this is a key differentiator for DRIP in comparison with its peers.